 Power for the facility will be supplied by overhead power poles from US 6 to the operation's facilities, per MCGP 11 - Utilities.
 Overhead power lines are the preferred method of transmitting energy to the site due to the existing floodway along the east side of the property.
-Findings to approve overhead power are contained within Planning Commission Resolution 22- and the adopting documents by the Board of Supervisors.
 Southern California Edison (SCE) will supply electric power to the project site, and a backup propane-powered generator will be used for emergency power.

 The propane backup-power generator will be installed west of the processing facility.
-The generator will be required to comply any requirements of the California Department of Cannabis Control.
+The generator will be required to comply with Title 3, Section 8306 of the CCR, Generator Requirements, for the cannabis cultivation program.
 A permit from the Great Basin Unified Air Pollution Control District (GBUAPCD) will be required if the propane generator exceeds 900 brake horsepower (bhp).